Kronuz/TextMarker/README.md

 - Open settings using the command palette:
   `Preferences: TextMarker Settings - User`

-- You can configure live highlight directly from the command palette:
+- You can configure live word highlight directly from the command palette:
   `TextMarker: Disable Live Highlight`

 - You can add mouse mappings to be able to mark text by using <kbd>Ctrl</kbd>+<kbd>Click</kbd>;